-The risk measure is Allan Gray’s guide as to the likely number of negative annual returns each fund may experience over any 20 year period.
-As the funds do not have a 20 year history we have decided to look at the performance of the All Ordinaries Index over approximately two previous 20 year periods for the Equity Fund and one previous 20 year period for the Stable Fund.
+The risk measure is the guide as to the likely number of negative annual returns each fund may experience over any 20 year period.
+As the funds do not have a 20 year history we have decided to look at the performance of proxy indices over the previous approximately 20 year period.

-We have chosen the All Ordinaries Index, rather than each fund’s benchmark alone (S&P/ASX 300 index for the Equity Fund and Reserve Bank Cash rate for the Stable Fund), because each fund’s equity investment universe is not confined to the S&P/ASX 300 index and the market capitalisation of the companies included in the All Ordinaries Index amounts to over 95% of the value of all shares listed on the ASX.
+Where appropriate, we have chosen the All Ordinaries Index and other appropriate proxies, rather than each fund’s benchmark alone (S&P/ASX 300 index for the Equity Fund, Reserve Bank cash rate for the Stable Fund and the custom index for the Balanced Fund), because each fund’s investment universe may not be confined to the constituents of its benchmark index.
+For example, in respect of the Equity Fund, the market capitalisation of the companies included in the All Ordinaries Index amounts to over 95% of the value of all shares listed on the ASX.

-We then looked at the proportion of negative years in the previous 20 year periods, adjusted to take into account each fund’s investments class (for the Equity Fund, this is predominantly ASX-listed securities and for the Stable Fund, it is a mixture of cash and ASX-listed securities).
+We then looked at the proportion of negative years in the previous approximately 20 year period, adjusted to take into account each fund’s investments class (for the Equity Fund, this is predominantly ASX Listed Securities, for the Stable Fund, it is a mixture of cash and ASX Listed Securities and for the Balanced Fund it is a mixture of global and domestic equities, fixed income and commodity-linked investments).
 We then assigned a risk rating to each fund based on the following seven categories provided for in the Standard Risk Measure guidance issued jointly by AFSA and the FSC in July 2011.

 |ESTIMATED NUMBER OF NEGATIVE ANNUAL